All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Which GLP-1 medication is best for sleep apnea?

 Semaglutide 2.4 mg (Wegovy) is the only GLP-1-based medication FDA-approved specifically for OSA.
-Tirzepatide has also shown strong results in clinical trials but has not yet received the OSA indication.
+Tirzepatide has also shown strong results in clinical trials but hasn't yet received the OSA indication.
 Both produce meaningful AHI reductions.
 Your doctor can recommend the most appropriate option based on your health profile, insurance coverage, and coexisting conditions.

 Will GLP-1 medications work for sleep apnea if I am not overweight?